confluentinc/ksql/design-proposals/klip-33-key-format.md

 data will not have changed, only the serialization format.
 This ensures the ordering of updates to a specific key are maintained across the repartition.
 Of course, the repartitioning would introduce cross-key out-of-order data, as the records are shuffled across partitions.
-That is to say that even if the source partitions where correctly ordered by time, the re-partitioned partitions would see out-of-order records, though per-key ordering would be maintained.
+That is to say that even if the source partitions were correctly ordered by time, the re-partitioned partitions would see out-of-order records, though per-key ordering would be maintained.
 Thus time-tracking ("stream-time"), grace-period and retention-time might be affected.
 However, this  phenomenon already exists, and is deemed acceptable, for other implicit re-partitions.